 A dental bridge replaces missing teeth by anchoring to one or two of the neighbouring teeth.
 The false tooth is known as the pontic and the anchoring teeth are known as abutments.
-Dental bridges are an alternative to dental implants.
+Dental bridges are fixed and are an alternative to fixed dental implants or removable dentures.

-Maryland bridges involve no tooth preparation or very little preparation of the neighbouring tooth and this has made them the most popular bridge design these days.
-In adhesive bridges, the false tooth is bonded using a wing to the inside wall of one neighbouring tooth.
+Adhesive dental bridges and Maryland dental bridges involve no tooth preparation or very little preparation of the neighbouring tooth and this has made them the most popular bridge design these days.
+In adhesive bridges, the false tooth is bonded using a framework wing to the inside wall of one neighbouring tooth.